Lent: February 15th

 Faustinus and Jovita were brothers, nobly born, and were zealous professors of the Christian religion, which they preached without fear in their city of Brescia in Lombardy, during the persecution of Adrian.
 Their remarkable zeal excited the fury of the heathens against them, and procured them a glorious death for their faith.

 - Read more about St. Faustinus and Jovita here and here.

 - Read what the Catholic Encyclopedia has to say about the city in Italy in which they lived.

 - Discover Brescia and if you are a cooking enthusiast try making the authentic Italian dish, risotto allo zafferano, (rice with saffron).
-Read About: Italian Cuisine and if you are REALLY interested you can learn what arborio rice is and why it should be used to make authentic risotto.
+Read About: Italian Cuisine and if you are REALLY interested you can learn what arborio rice is.
 If your not interested in the finer details you can make the recipe in Catholic Culture's database.